Tummy Tuck Articles 8

 - Fatal pulmonary embolism is uncommon (1/1000), but prophylaxis is prudent

 - Large quantities of tumescent fluid can lead to lidocaine toxicity and pulmonary edema.
-Dr. Hughes has never encountered this problem in his cohort of patients.
+This is more of a concern in large areas of liposuction performed at the same time as the tummy tuck.

-Browse Beverly Hills and Los Angeles Tummy Tuck Articles at Hughes Plastic Surgery:
+Beverly Hills and Los Angeles Tummy Tuck Articles

 Article 1: Goals, History, and Anatomy of the Tummy Tuck